-Indonesia Calendar with Holidays 2026–In 2026, Indonesia offers a vibrant array of the national public holiday, showing its multi-confidence and cultural character.
-The year begins with New Year’s Day (1 January), followed by Ezra Miraj (Protestant Escation, 16 January), and Chinese New Year.
-On February 17, Bali visited the unique Hari Raya NAP (Balinese Day of Silence) on March 19, while the end of Ramadan has been identified by Hari Raya Idul Fitri as the end of Ramadan.
+Indonesia Calendar with Holidays 2026 – In 2026, Indonesia offers a vibrant array of total 15 national public holidays, showing its multi-confidence and character.
+The year begins with New Year’s Day (1 January), followed by Isra Mi’raj (Protestant Escation, 16 January), and the Chinese New Year, celebrated On February 17, Bali visited the Nyepi (Balinese Hindu New Year) on March 19, while the end of Ramadan has been identified by Hari Raya Idul Fitri as the end of Ramadan.

 Indonesia Calendar with Holidays 2026